 Now, add some water to the jar, not a lot, about the same amount as the seeds and jelly.
 Roughly double the volume.

 Here is the Cherokee Purple seeded with its jar of seeds and water.
 There was a bit more I went back to get.
-The idea is to remove a lot of the moisture from the tomatoes as it makes the pies soggy.
+I sliced the tomato left for sandwiches and tomato pie.